Lesson 7: Apps and Storage

 - Determine what information should be stored on a device for later.

-- Print a copy of App Exploration - Activity Guide for each student
+- Print a copy of the activity guide for each student

 For the Students